-There are about 70 books attributed Hippocrates, considered to be the oldest known books on medicine.
+There are about seventy books attributed to Hippocrates.
+These books are considered to be the oldest known books on medicine.
 Known as the Hippocratic Corpus, his body of work was written for physicians and pharmacists while others were written for the layman.

-In some of the great physician’s books, each of the subjects was written with a particular reader or student in mind.
+In some of the great physician’s books, each of the subjects was written with a particular audience in mind.

-In his writings and advice to patients, the ancient Greek doctor recommended diet and physical exercise as a cure for some ailments.
-For those who who could not follow the particular advice, however, he recommended medicine.
+In his writings and advice to patients, the ancient Greek doctor recommended diet and physical exercise as a cure for certain ailments.
+For those who could not follow the particular advice, however, he recommended medicine.

 Hippocrates was the first physician to name cancer (karkinos, Greek for crab).
-The word came from the appearance of the cut surface of a solid malignant tumor, with the veins stretched on all sides like crab’s feet.
+The word came from the appearance of the cut surface of a solid malignant tumor with the veins stretched on all sides much like crab’s feet.